kamranjon/gonz/README.md

 ### Usage: ###

-*Install the dependancies with -g option:*
+*Install the dependancies and then link them:*
 ```bash
 npm install
 npm link